mathew-j-davis/shuttle/readme.md

 ### **Command-Line Arguments:**

-- `-SourcePath`: Path to the source directory containing files to transfer.
+- `-SourcePath`: Path to the source directory containing files to transfer
-- `-DestinationPath`: Path to the destination directory where clean files will be moved.
+- `-DestinationPath`: Path to the destination directory where clean files will be moved
-- `-QuarantinePath`: Path to the quarantine directory used for scanning.
+- `-QuarantinePath`: Path to the quarantine directory used for scanning
-- `-SettingsPath`: Path to the settings file (default: `~/.shuttle/settings.ini`).
+- `-LogPath`: Path to store log files (optional)
-- `-TestSourceWriteAccess`: Test write access to the source directory.
-- `-DeleteSourceFilesAfterCopying`: Delete the source files after successful transfer.
-- `--max-scans`: Maximum number of parallel scans.
-- `--lock-file`: Path to the lock file to prevent multiple instances (default: `/tmp/shuttle.lock`).
-- `-HazardArchivePath`: Path to store encrypted infected files
+- `-HazardArchivePath`: Path to store encrypted infected files (optional)
-- `-HazardEncryptionKeyPath`: Path to the GPG public key file for encrypting hazard files
+- `-HazardEncryptionKeyPath`: Path to the GPG public key file for encrypting hazard files (required if HazardArchivePath is set)
+- `-DeleteSourceFiles`: Delete source files after successful transfer (default: False)
+- `-MaxScanThreads`: Maximum number of parallel scans (default: 1)
 - `-LogLevel`: Logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
-Default is INFO.
+Default is INFO
+- `-ProcessMode`: Processing mode (0 for passive, 1 for active)
+- `-LockFile`: Path to the lock file (default: /tmp/shuttle.lock)
+- `-DefenderHandlesSuspectFiles`: Let Defender handle infected files (default: False)
+- `-OnDemandDefender`: Use Microsoft Defender for scanning (default: False)
+- `-OnDemandClamAV`: Use ClamAV for scanning (default: True)
+- `-SettingsPath`: Path to the settings file (default: ~/.shuttle/settings.ini)

+**Note:** The script gives priority to command-line arguments over settings file values.

 ### **Settings File (`settings.ini`):**